-Trump Foe Michael Avenatti Getting Serious About 2020 Presidential Bid As He Makes A Visit To New Hampshire
+Trump Foe Michael Avenatti Getting Serious About 2020 Presidential Bid, As He Makes A Visit To New Hampshire

 “I believe that our party, the Democratic Party, must be a party that fights fire with fire.
 I believe we cannot be the party of turning the other cheek.”

-As noted by the Associated Press, Avenatti’s recent fundraiser visits were noteworthy because the caucuses that kick off the presidential nomination process are held in Iowa and New Hampshire, on the other hand, is the first presidential primary state in the U.S. Per Fox News, Avenatti, who had also spoken at a Democratic Party event in Florida on Saturday night, will be returning to Iowa within the next few days and will be back in New Hampshire late next month.
+As noted by the Associated Press, Avenatti’s recent fundraiser visits were noteworthy because the caucuses that kick off the presidential nomination process are held in Iowa and New Hampshire, with Iowa being the first presidential primary state in the U.S.

+Per Fox News, Avenatti, who had also spoken at a Democratic Party event in Florida on Saturday night, will be returning to Iowa within the next few days and will be back in New Hampshire late next month.